Again, Buhari Declines Assent to Customs and Excise Amendment Bill

 Udora Orizu in Abuja

-President Muhammadu Buhari has again returned the Customs and Excise Management Act amendment bill to the National Assembly for the second time.
+President Muhammadu Buhari has once more returned the Customs and Excise Management Act amendment bill to the National Assembly for the second time.

-The law, which is the first amendment to the Customs Act in over 60 years, is expected to introduce fundamental changes in the operations of the Nigeria Custom Service, while boosting revenue generation efforts of the government.
+The proposed legislation, which was the first amendment to the Customs Act in over 60 years, was expected to introduce fundamental changes to the operations of the Nigeria Custom Service, while boosting revenue generation efforts of the government.

-The bill was recommitted to the Committee of the Whole at Wednesday’s plenary and reconsidered by the lawmakers.
+The bill was recommitted to the Committee of the Whole at yesterday’s plenary and reconsidered by the lawmakers.